abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Yatiko • September 2012

 As monastics, it’s worth keeping in mind where our focus is.
 It is not on worldly skills such as well-honed public speaking.
-The Buddha said in former times the monks who were respected and praised were those who lived and trained in the forest and put effort into practice but later, respect and praise went to the monks who had good speaking skills.
+The Buddha said that in former times the monks who were respected and praised were those who lived and trained in the forest and put effort into practice, but later, respect and praise went to the monks who had good speaking skills.
 Skills, talents, and even an ability to give good Dhamma talks are praiseworthy, but what we are here for is the training.
 We are here to train the heart, and training the heart doesn’t necessarily result in anything remarkable in terms of the external world.
 Training the heart results in sincerity, openness, peace, and mindfulness.
 We should keep in mind that this is why we’re here.
 There’s no other reason.